-This slight deficit from unity is not a defect but a \textbf{biological feature}.
-It captures the reality that even without repressors, maximal expression rarely reaches 100\% due to several fundamental constraints: polymerase saturation limits maximum output as RNA polymerase availability is finite and transcription rates plateau when all available polymerase molecules are engaged; resource competition for ribosomes, nucleotide triphosphates (NTPs), and energy carriers (ATP/GTP) among competing cellular processes constrains achievable expression levels, particularly in high-density cultures or multi-gene circuits; transcriptional noise arising from stochastic bursting and probabilistic promoter occupancy introduces intrinsic variability, with even strong promoters cycling between active and inactive states that prevent deterministic maximal expression; and promoter leakiness combined with chromatin effects causes promoter accessibility to vary due to chromatin remodeling, DNA supercoiling, and local nucleoid structure, introducing basal activity fluctuations even under nominally unrepressed conditions.
-The logistic function's initial value depends on the product $\lambda\theta$ and can be precisely tuned: increasing $\lambda$ sharpens transitions and pushes $f^-(0)$ closer to 1, while adjusting $\theta$ modulates the threshold position.
-This flexibility allows the model to represent prolonged yet imperfect expression in repressor-absent states, a phenomenon consistently observed in experimental systems with promoter leakiness, polymerase availability constraints, or stochastic bursting \cite{el2005stochastic}.
+This slight deficit from unity is not a defect but a \textbf{biological feature}, capturing the reality that even without repressors, maximal expression rarely reaches 100\% due to polymerase saturation, resource competition (ribosomes, NTPs, ATP/GTP), transcriptional noise from stochastic bursting, and chromatin/promoter-accessibility fluctuations.
+The logistic's initial value depends on the product $\lambda\theta$ and is precisely tunable: increasing $\lambda\theta$ pushes $f^-(0)$ closer to 1, capturing prolonged yet imperfect expression in repressor-absent states, as observed experimentally in systems with promoter leakiness, polymerase limitations, or stochastic bursting~\cite{el2005stochastic}.